 Reductive transformations, particularly those that require highly reducing potentials, remain an underdeveloped area within synthetic electrochemistry research.
 To this end, we have developed several systems with the goal of enabling electroreductive silylation and alkylation while maintaining excellent chemoselectivity and substrate compatibility.
 We plan to expand this strategy towards the activation of strong bonds access a broader set of electroreductive transformations.
 [Read more…]

 Radical Redox Relay Catalysis

-Owing to the high reactivity and unique selectivity patterns exhibited by organic radicals, the discovery of new reactions mediated by these open-shell intermediates can provide solutions to synthetic problems challenging to traditional two-electron chemistries.
+Owing to the high reactivity and unique selectivity patterns exhibited by organic radicals, the discovery of new reactions mediated by these open-shell intermediates can offer creative solutions to synthetic problems challenging to traditional two-electron chemistries.
 Our work in this area focuses on the design of catalysts that can both promote the selective generation of organic radicals and regulate their downstream reactivity to form highly functionalized chemical motifs.
 [Read more…]

-We will exploit our expertise in synthetic chemistry and catalysis to develop new methodologies for the synthesis of important organic materials, such as polymers and covalent organic frameworks.
+Our expertise in synthetic electrochemistry also lends itself well to the synthesis of organic materials such as polymers and covalent organic frameworks.
 We have successfully employed electrochemistry to precisely control polymer properties such as molecular weight and dispersity.
-A particular interest of ours lies on exerting control over the stereochemistry and microscopic topology of the materials—important factors that influence their properties—by catalyst design.
+A particular interest of ours lies on exerting control over the stereochemistry and microscopic topology of the materials through catalyst design.
+[Read more…]